-Value-creating global citizenship education for sustainable development essentializes the practice of these following ten concepts that engage with the three interrelated dimensions of learning – cognitive, socio-emotional, and behavioral.
+Value-creating global citizenship education for sustainable development is a pedagogical approach to education.
+It essentializes the practice of these following ten concepts that engage with the three interrelated dimensions of learning – cognitive, socio-emotional, and behavioral.
 These ten concepts are happiness, character, active citizen, creative citizen, inclusive citizen, dialogic learning, criticality for social justice, earth-centered perspective, value-creating capacity, and value-creating global citizenship education.
-See the index of my 2020 book for page numbers that refer to and develop these concepts.

 Active citizen goes beyond the notions of charity and advocacy.
 It is not just about taking action but also about being and becoming.
 Education for active citizenship requires an engagement with the beliefs and interests of learners so that their values can propel them to take positive action in their local communities while also reflecting on how their actions have contributed to developing their own inner resources, such as, wisdom, resilience, courage, and compassion.